social-streets/the-slice/site-template/src/data/articles/stitches-tailoring-interview.md

   - "features"
 featuredImage: "/images/Stitches-Roman-Road.jpg"
 author: "anna-lamche"
-excerpt: "Based on Roman Road, Stitches is a small tailoring business gaining a big reputation for bringing East London’s clothes back to life."
+description: "Based on Roman Road, Stitches is a small tailoring business gaining a big reputation for bringing East London’s clothes back to life."
 ---

 Run by Hamiyet Alpetkin and her children, tailoring and repairs business Stitches seeks to give every garment a second life.